bg

 In August 2023, Tribes achieved ISO 27001 certification.
 The process was long and involved significant changes to the way we operate.
 Our thinking was sometimes stretched, and we faced many challenging moments.
 The process helped us grow as a business.
 It influenced how we think about our operations, aligning with a higher purpose – in this case, achieving data security to a globally recognised standard.
 The journey opened our eyes to better working methods, making it a valuable learning experience.
 Completing the certification was monumental, delivering a real sense of achievement and pride in how Tribes operate now.

+Our Founder has often mentioned B-Corp casually and suggested we explore it next.
+Armed with our experience of attaining a challenging certification and boosted confidence, we began our exploration of the B-Corp assessment.
 Just as with the ISO, we quickly grasped the magnitude of the task.
 This was not just a basic form, nor merely about compliance and ticking boxes.
 The more we researched, the clearer it became that this was an invitation to a transformative journey that would require a profound change deep within our organisational and company mindset.

-It’s important to address the obvious question of why we are doing this.
+Naturally, it’s important to address the obvious question of why we are doing this.
 What are we hoping to achieve?
 Many cynics would assume it’s a marketing ploy and a clever ruse to attract more business.

 However, green issues are current, and numerous examples exist of inequality among our global neighbours.
 But for us, there is more to this, and I think it’s also important to recognise that a significant part of our executive identity lies in being parents.
 Each senior team member at Tribes has young children, and beyond being business professionals with aspirations, we are a tribe of parents with responsibility to our children and their future.
 We also have a growing global family of workers at Tribes.